Don Verdean: Plot

-Don Verdean (Sam Rockwell) is a Biblical Archaeologist who searches for items that can prove that the stories from the Bible are true.
+Don Verdean is a Biblical Archaeologist who searches for items that can prove that the stories from the Bible are true.
 The film opens to what seems to be an old VHS tape showing Verdean's archaeological achievements, all of which have no substantial proof and are based on anecdotal evidence.
 It cuts to Verdean at a church giving a lecture on his iron shears which he believes were used to cut Samson's hair.
 A man stands up and reads a letter from the Israeli Antiquities Authority that states that Verdean had no legal authority to be excavating in Israel, that his actions were illegal, and any archaeological findings should be published in professional journals.

 Verdean responds by saying Satan is at work and the Israelis are covering up the truth to prevent a bloodbath.
 Verdean proceeds to open his book to a page with him and another man.
 The other man he claims to be Nahum Ishalom, the spokesman for the Israeli Antiquities and author of the letter that the man just read.
 This causes the congregation to start clapping, including the man who read the letter but he still seemed skeptical.
-Afterward, at the meet-and-greet in the Church's lobby, a man hands Verdean's assistant, Carol Jensen (Amy Ryan), a business card from Tony Lazarus (Danny McBride) and says Lazarus wants to meet Verdean.
+Afterward, at the meet-and-greet in the Church's lobby, a man hands Verdean's assistant, Carol Jensen, a business card from Tony Lazarus and says Lazarus wants to meet Verdean.
 Carol informs Verdean that Lazarus wants to meet him as they are loading their wares into their RV.
 Verdean tells Carol about Lazarus's conversion from being a sinner who was driving with a hooker when he got into a car accident and died 10 years prior, with Verdean stating Lazarus's soul left his body.
 Verdean then states God sent him back like a modern-day Lazarus of Bethany.

 Lazarus then married the hooker and they started their own ministry.
-The next morning Verdean meets Lazarus at his Church where Lazarus introduces his wife Joylinda Lazarus (Leslie Bibb).
+The next morning Verdean meets Lazarus at his Church where Lazarus introduces his wife Joylinda Lazarus.
 Lazarus informs Verdean that Church attendance has been down and Lazarus needs a boost because of a new neighboring Church ran by an ex-Satanist that is taking all his parishioners.
 Verdean tells Lazarus he has found a salt statue of Lot's wife and Lazarus wants it.
 Verdean calls Boaz (Jemaine Clement) who is in Israel and tells him he needs him to ship the statue to him in the United States.
 Boaz has forgotten where it is but says he will find it and hangs up the phone.
 The shipment arrives but when they open the box, the statue inside looks like something with a penis.
 Everyone looks surprised and Lazarus states it does not look like the picture that Verdean had shown him.
 Verdean states that Lot's wife must have been a hermaphrodite which explains why she did not want to leave Sodom.